 The Counseling Center is committed to maintaining your confidentiality.
-This means that with the exceptions of the situations reviewed below, we will not talk with anyone outside of the Counseling Center (including parents or Simmons University administrators or faculty) without your verbal and written permission.
+This means that with the exceptions of the situations reviewed below, we will not talk with anyone outside of the Counseling Center (including parents or Simmons University administrators or faculty) without your verbal and written permission (see exceptions below).
 No record of your counseling is contained in any academic, educational, or job placement file.

 The Counseling Center staff works as a team.
 Your counselor will likely consult with other Counseling Center colleagues and supervisors to provide the best possible care.
 If you are receiving concurrent care from both the Counseling and Health Centers, we may, on occasion, find it helpful to consult with Health Center staff.
-When you fill out the Consent to Treatment form during your intake session, we will ask if we have your permission to consult with the Health Center.
+When you fill out the Consent to Treatment form prior to your initial session, you will see a question asking if we have your permission to consult with the Health Center.

 In order to best maintain your confidentiality, we prefer to use email for scheduling purposes only.